 Situated at the base of Mount McLoughlin, a short drive southeast of the town of Butte Falls, Willow Lake offers the perfect escape from the hustle and bustle of daily life providing the ideal opportunities to enjoy a breathtaking scenery in the peaceful atmosphere of Southern Oregon.
 Also known as Willow Creek Reservoir, the lake is a man-made reservoir impounded by the 52-foot high Willow Creek Dam in 1952.

-The entire territory of Willow Lake is a 927-acre area which includes 310 acres of the surface area, 4.4 miles of lake shore with a multitude of activities such as boating, hiking, swimming, camping, and fishing.
-With the wide range of opportunities, Willow Lake is perfect for anyone ranging from an avid outdoor enthusiast to those wanting an escape from the stress and the dull routine of everyday life.
+The entire territory of Willow Lake County Park is a 927-acre area which includes 310 acres of the surface area, 4.4 miles of the lake shore with a multitude of activities such as boating, hiking, swimming, camping, and fishing.
+With the wide range of opportunities, this lake is perfect for anyone ranging from an active outdoor enthusiast to those wishing to escape from the stress and the dull routine of everyday life.

-If this is beginning to sound too much like an adventure fanatic’s dream, then rest assured that Willow Lake offers the perfect atmosphere for anything ranging from a family vacation to a romantic getaway.
-The cabins located within the campgrounds are the perfect combination between the comforts of home and the beauty that nature presents.
-Your summer adventures would truly be incomplete without experiencing the beauty of Willow Lake.
+If this is beginning to sound too much like an adventure fanatic’s dream, then rest assured that the lake offers the perfect atmosphere for anything ranging from a family vacation to a romantic getaway.

 Day-use fees: Yes